 CLARENCE, FERNANDO COUNTY, April 6, 1853.

-My LORD: I have the honor to communicate to your highness that I have received information of an American barque, the "Jasper," having succeeded very lately in getting clear with a cargo of slaves, shipped at some place between Cape St. Paul's and Popal.
+My LORD: I have the honor to communicate to your highness that L have received information of an American barque, the "Jasper," having succeeded very lately in getting clear with a cargo of slaves, shipped at some place between Cape St. Paul's and Popal.

 The same vessel was in this place in 1851 and purchased a small quantity of palm oil on the island, and bound for Cuba.
 She is a vessel of about 300 tons burden, hails from New York, and was at that time commanded by a person named Samuel Young.

 I am, &c., JOHN BUCROFT.

-I am, &c., To the Earl of Clarendon.